1 We then, as workers together with Him also plead with you not to receive the grace of God in vain.

 It is not only essential to minister for the Lord but to work with Him.

 It is important to shoulder the burden of ministry together with other Christians.
-We are in this jointly both with God and fellow believers (Php 4:3).
-God only expects us to do what we can with what we have.
+We are in this jointly with both God and fellow believers (Php 4:3).
+God expects us to do only what we can with what we have.
 We may be an eight-cylinder or a four-cylinder motor.
 He only expects us to minister with the tools He gave us.
 God’s game plan is particular to each individual.